Linda Ronstadt: Personal life

+In the early 1970s, Ronstadt briefly dated fellow musician JD Souther, who co-produced her Don't Cry Now album.
 Beginning in the mid-1970s, Ronstadt's private life became increasingly public.
 It was fueled by a relationship with then-Governor of California Jerry Brown, a Democratic presidential candidate.
 They shared a Newsweek magazine cover in April 1979, as well as the covers of Us Weekly and People magazine.

-In 1983, Linda Ronstadt dated comedian Jim Carrey for eight months.
-From the end of 1983 to 1988, Ronstadt was engaged to Star Wars director George Lucas.
+In 1983, Ronstadt dated comedian Jim Carrey for eight months.
+From the end of 1983 to 1988, Ronstadt was engaged to Star Wars director and creator George Lucas.

 In December 1990, she adopted an infant daughter, Mary Clementine Ronstadt.
 In 1994, she adopted a baby boy, Carlos Ronstadt.
 Ronstadt has never married.
 Speaking of finding an acceptable mate, in 1974 she told Peter Knobler in Crawdaddy, "... he's real kind but isn't inspired musically and then you meet somebody else that's just so inspired musically that he just takes your breath away but he's such a moron, such a maniac that you can't get along with him.
 And then after that it's the problem of finding someone that can stand you!"

 In the late 1980s, after living in Los Angeles for 30 years, Ronstadt moved to San Francisco because she said she never felt at home in Southern California.
 "Los Angeles became too enclosing an environment", she says.
 "I couldn't breathe the air and I didn't want to drive on the freeways to get to the studio.
 I also didn't want to embrace the values that have been so completely embraced by that city.
 Are you glamorous?
 Are you rich?
 Are you important?
 Do you have clout?
 It's just not me and it never was me."
 In 1997, Ronstadt sold her home in San Francisco and moved back to her hometown of Tucson, Arizona, to raise her two children.
 In more recent years, Ronstadt moved back to San Francisco while continuing to maintain her home in Tucson.

 In 2009, in honor of Ronstadt, the Martin Guitar Company made a 00–42 model "Linda Ronstadt Limited Edition" acoustic guitar.
 Ronstadt appointed the Land Institute as recipient of all proceeds from her signature guitar.

 In 2013, Simon & Schuster published her autobiography, Simple Dreams: A Musical Memoir, as well as the Spanish version, Sueños Sencillos – Memorias Musicales.

 In August 2013, Ronstadt revealed she was diagnosed with Parkinson's disease, leaving her unable to sing due to loss of muscular control, which is common to Parkinson's patients.
 She was diagnosed eight months prior to the announcement and had initially attributed the symptoms she had been experiencing to the aftereffects of shoulder surgery and a tick bite.
 In late 2019, it was reported her doctors had revised their diagnosis to progressive supranuclear palsy, a degenerative disease commonly mistaken for Parkinson's due to the similarity of the symptoms.

 Ronstadt describes herself as a "spiritual atheist".